Junio 2016: 7, 8, 9 y 10 para coincidencias.

 I felt the ground shake once.
 (I felt it as the ground shook once.)

+I saw the burglar climb over the fence and break into the house.
 (I saw that the burglar climbed over the fence and broke into the house.)

 I have never heard them play that song before.
 (I have never heard that song played by them before.)